gshanemiller/reinvent/doc/kv_rpc_design.md

 At 14-16 bytes each depending on alignment, it allows at most `0xFFFFFFFF` distinct RPCs per lease, and at most 255 packets per RPC.
 I assume leases are destroyed long before `0xFFFFFFFF` or that the client is forced into a new clientId on wrap.

-Regardless of the dispatch/worker thread set design, the first RXQ processor task is determining if `(clientId, rpcSeqId)` is known or unknown.
-Next steps include:
+Regardless of the dispatch/worker thread set design, the first RXQ processor task is determining if `(clientId, rpcSeqId)` is known or unknown:

 * create new RPC state when the first packet of a new RPC is seen
 * update RPC state if needed for request continuation packets